BJA’s STOP School Violence Grant Program

 Program Goals

-The FY24 Bureau of Justice Assistance (BJA) STOP School Violence Program is now open. $83M (up to $2M for Category 1 awards and $1M for Category 2) is the total amount anticipated to be made available for nonprofits, school districts, and other entities to apply for.
+The FY25 Bureau of Justice Assistance (BJA) STOP School Violence Program, is now open. $83M (up to $2M for Category 1 awards and $1M for Category 2) is the total amount to be awarded to nonprofits, independent school districts, private K–12 schools (including private charter schools), public charter schools, and other eligible entities.
+The Grants.gov application deadline is October 27, 2025, and the JustGrants application deadline is November 3, 2025.
 Allowable expenses include:

 Private K–12 schools, including private charter schools, should apply as “nonprofits.”
 Public charter schools should apply as “independent school districts.”